sgmurphy/wordpress-plugins/custom-facebook-feed/README.txt

 = Are there any limitations on which Facebook page feeds I can display? =

-The Facebook feed you're trying to display has to be from a publicly accessible page.
+The Facebook feed you're trying to display has to be from a publicly accessible Facebook page.
 This means that you can't display the feed from your own personal Facebook profile.
 This is to do with Facebook's privacy policies.
-You can't display a non-public page publicly.
+You can't display a non-public Facebook feed publicly.

 If your Facebook page has any restrictions on it (age, for example) then it means that people have to be signed into Facebook in order to view your page.
-This isn't desirable for most pages as it means that it isn't accessible by people who don't have a Facebook account and that your Facebook page can't be crawled and indexed by search engines.
+This isn't desirable for most Facebook pages as it means that it isn't accessible by people who don't have a Facebook account and that your Facebook page can't be crawled and indexed by search engines.

 An easy way to determine whether your Facebook page is set to public is to sign out of your Facebook account and try to visit your page.
 If Facebook forces you to sign in to view your page then it isn't public.
-You can change your page to public in your page settings simply by removing any age or location restrictions you have on it ([screenshot](https://smashballoon.com/wp-content/uploads/2013/06/facebook-page-restrictions.png)), which will then allow the plugin to access and display your feed.
+You can change your Facebook page to public in your Facebook page settings simply by removing any age or location restrictions you have on it ([screenshot](https://smashballoon.com/wp-content/uploads/2013/06/facebook-page-restrictions.png)), which will then allow the Custom Facebook Feed plugin to access and display your feed.

 = Can I display feeds from multiple Facebook pages? =

 Yep!
-Create as many feeds as you like from different pages.
+Create as many feeds as you like from different Facebook pages.
 Just click "Add New" to create a new feed and then embed it anywhere on your site.

 = Can I display feeds from a Facebook Group? =

 As of April of 2024 the plugin is no longer able to display posts from a Facebook group.
 This is due to changes on Facebook's end.

-= Can I display the feed from a personal profile? =
+= Can I display the feed from a personal Facebook profile? =

 Due to Facebook's privacy policy you're not able to use the plugin to display all of your posts from a personal profile, only from a public page, as posts from a personal profile are protected for privacy reasons.
 You may have limited success in displaying certain posts from a personal profile but most posts are not able to be displayed.